sachahjkl/chat.sacha.house/DESIGN.md

 ## Overview

 Single global chat room web application with no authentication.
-Users pick a username which is reserved to their session via HTTP cookies.
-Real-time message delivery via Server-Sent Events (SSE/EventSource).
-Self-contained single binary with embedded frontend assets.
+Users pick a username which is reserved to their session via an HttpOnly cookie that contains a JULID.
+The reservation automatically expires after `SESSION_TIMEOUT_SECONDS` (currently 60 s) of inactivity and can be manually released from the UI.
+Real-time message delivery uses Server-Sent Events (SSE) backed by a Tokio broadcast channel.
+The entire system ships as one Rust binary that embeds the Svelte SPA build.

 ## Core Requirements

 - **No Authentication**: Usernames only, no passwords or accounts
-- **Session-Based Username Reservation**: Username locked to session cookie, not IP address
+- **Session-Based Username Reservation**: Username locked to an HttpOnly cookie containing a JULID
-- **Real-Time Updates**: SSE for live message streaming
+- **Real-Time Updates**: SSE for live message streaming plus REST fallback for history
-- **Infinite Message History**: All messages persisted, pagination for scrollback
+- **Infinite Message History**: All messages persisted in SQLite, newest-first pagination
-- **Self-Contained**: Single executable with embedded Svelte frontend
+- **Self-Contained**: Single executable with embedded Svelte frontend assets
+- **Basic Anti-Spam**: In-memory per-session rate limit (1 message/sec)
-- **Simple Architecture**: Grug brain philosophy - avoid complexity demon
+- **Simple Architecture**: Embrace grug constraints; minimize moving parts

 ## Architecture